Jun 3, 2026

 “It's not X. It's why” is a linguistic construction, more specifically, a “contrastive negation followed by a corrective assertion.”
 It's part of a rich “grammatical context for negated restrictives in English.”
 Olli O. Silvennoinen wrote an entire doctoral dissertation of 131 pages on contrastive negation.

-(Off Tangent, he does try to the cult thing, that's a fandom thing though.
-Is my opinion.)
+(Off Tangent, he does try the cult thing; that's a fandom thing, though.
+It's my opinion.)

 So, what do we do?
-Trust, Trust that it is.
+Trust, trust that it is.
+(I wonder how much that paradox catches on)